medialesson/hugo-theme-event/docs/guides/feature-configuration.md

 To encourage users to buy tickets for your event, the Event theme contains various elements that display messages and interactions.

+### Privacy concern

+When using the Eventbrite integration, Eventbrite will open various connections to third party servers.
+These connections are not established before the user clicks on the CTA button.
+However, depending on where you operate your website, you may need to obtain the user's consent before establishing such connections ("cookie banner").

 ### Parameters

 -   `callToAction.eventbrite.eventId`: ID of an event from Eventbrite.
 If set,